 Only add oil if level is below the lower mark.
 DO NOT OVERFILL!
-Generally adding one quart of oil will be sufficient.
-Please use a paper towel or oil rag to wipe off the dipstick and any oil that dripped.
+Please use a paper towel or oil rag to wipe off the dipstick.
 Ensure the dipsticks are fully seated back into the tube when done and wipe up any drips.